THE INVISIBLE LOAD INVENTORY

 The Daily Coordinator

-Who holds the family's daily movement in their head.
+Who holds the family’s daily movement in their mind.
 Who needs to be where, at what time, and how they are getting there, including the backup plan when something falls through.

 The Household Manager